 - You are receiving an inheritance

-For further advice about your specific situation, contact Baton Rouge-area divorce attorney, Keith Friley, Attorney at Law.
-At my firm, we want to make sure that your rights are protected.
+For further advice about your specific situation, contact Baton Rouge-area divorce attorney, Friley & Dugas, LLC.
+At our firm, we want to make sure that your rights are protected.

 Since the courts look at marriage contracts very closely before dividing the property, it is important that you do it in a way that the courts will recognize.
 There are some strict rules about what items you can put on a contract, and the language you should use.
 A prenuptial or postnuptial can deal with the division of property, debt responsibility, homeownership, dispute resolution, alimony, financial responsibility during the marriage, and the state law to which the contract will be held.

 These types of agreements are not allowed to specify things such as the custody or visitation of children, child support, or anything that might encourage a divorce.
 In some states, the court can invalidate any alimony specifications if it is thought to be unfair to one of the spouses.
 It is always important to research the laws of the state in which you are getting the marriage agreement before proceeding with drafting it.

-For help in drafting a postnuptial or prenuptial agreement, you should contact Baton Rouge divorce lawyer, Keith Friley, Attorney at Law.
-My firm has over 30 years in assisting couples with any family law issues that they may have.
-I want to make sure that you are not taken advantage of in the future, so I will personally assist you through the process of putting together a valid contract that can serve you well in the event of a divorce or separation.
-Contact me today by sending an email or by calling 866-915-0586.
+For help in drafting a postnuptial or prenuptial agreement, you should contact Baton Rouge divorce lawyer, Friley & Dugas, LLC.
+Our firm assists couples with any family law issues that they may have.
+We want to make sure that you are not taken advantage of in the future, so we will personally assist you through the process of putting together a valid contract that can serve you well in the event of a divorce or separation.
+Contact us today by sending an email or by calling 866-915-0586.